gstripling/stripling_machine_learning_resources/next - Copy.md

 [Google Spreedsheet](https://docs.google.com/spreadsheets/d/1IBxQVkZ35jpKa_QPXSlQ4HcP7S_zC-5TzNtGYPMUzeU/edit?resourcekey=0-1MfK39T_6_u2o8LIKu7yFw#gid=1052472429)

-Then, I'll briefly show the Skills pProfile spreadsheet.
+Then, I'll briefly show the Skills Profile spreadsheet.
 I'll then copy all the data in the spreadsheet into the model and create a prompt:

 ### Prompt